Harold Glasser

 Harold Glasser (November 24, 1905 – November 16, 1992) was an economist in the United States Department of the Treasury and spokesman on the affairs of the United Nations Relief and Rehabilitation Administration (UNRRA) 'throughout its whole life' and he had a 'predominant voice' in determining which countries should receive aid.
 Glasser was a member of the Perlo group of Soviet spies during World War II and worked closely with Harry Dexter White.
 His code name in Soviet intelligence and in the Venona files is "Ruble".

+Early life

+Harold Glasser was born on November 24, 1905, in Chicago to Jewish parents who had emigrated from Lithuania.
+Following the death of his father in 1909, the family lived in extreme poverty.

 Transfer to GRU

 Harold Glasser joined the United States Department of Treasury in 1936 and became its assistant director of the Division of Monetary Research by late 1938.
 In 1937, J. Peters transferred Glasser to the Soviet Main Intelligence Directorate (Glavnoe Razvedyvatel'noe Upravlenie) or GRU in order to report on Harry Dexter White's cooperation with Soviet intelligence (Soviet case officer Boris Bykov had pressured Whittaker Chambers on the subject of White's intelligence production).
 Glasser, the number two man in the division beneath White, reported back that as far as he could discern, White was providing everything of importance.

 In 1940, Glasser was appointed Chief American economic adviser to Ecuador through a joint program of the Treasury and U.S. Department of State.
 In December 1941, the Secret Service forwarded a report to Harry Dexter White indicating that it had evidence Glasser was involved in Communist activities.
 White never acted on the report.
 Glasser continued to serve in Ecuador until 1942.

 After America became involved in World War II, Glasser received appointments to higher-level positions, such as Vice-Chairman of the War Production Board, was dispatched to serve as economic adviser to American forces in North Africa, U.S. Treasury representative to the United Nations Relief and Rehabilitation Administration, and Treasury representative to the Allied High Commission in Italy.